Fire insurance Policy

 insurance policies cover can be widened to include damages caused due to an earthquake.

-A fire insurance policy covers various aspects of a business.
-It provides coverage
+A fire insurance policy covers various aspects of a business:

 - Buildings which includes office space, manufacturing units or warehouses.